inferno986return/python-pcep/Practice-Test.md

 D. `6`

 Yikes I got this one incorrect too as I didn't pay attention to the order of `x` and `y`.

+Read over the code to ensure you haven't missed anything.

 ### Question 17: What is the output of the following piece of code?